 I plan to re-balance my portfolio at the start of every quarter, to avoid the temptation of trying to time the market.

 I’ll be looking to find a long term option for the 30% cash/bonds portion.
 Maybe it will have to be an index fund, but maybe I can find something else I’m comfortable in.

 My main concern with the portfolio is CEO succession at Berkshire and Store Capital.
 I’m hoping Chris Volk stays on for quite a while at Store Capital, and that Todd Combs (currently running Geico) or someone else with a strong track record and equity in Berkshire is the one to take on the mantle at Berkshire some day.

 Let me know your thoughts on these questions and on passive and index investing in general below.
-Consider also signing up to my monthly newsletter right here:
+Consider also signing up to my newsletter right here: